 Country Style Pork Ribs

 Best for: Long, Slow Roasting... but also great right on the grill!

 Not really ribs at all, Country style pork ribs are cut from the pork loin, similar to a pork chop but then cut in half to form individual "ribs" and are also available boneless.
 Containing more meat and less fat than other pork ribs, a serving size usually sits at only one or two ribs per person.
 Because of their thickness, these ribs cook best low and slow at 250 degrees Fahrenheit in a shallow baking dish.
 Roast for two hours, drain the pain and then drench the ribs in BBQ sauce.
 Return the pan to the oven for an additional hour, until the internal temperature reaches 165 degrees Fahrenheit.

 While all these ribs can be cooked quickly on the BBQ grill, culinary preference follows the theme of low & slow.
 So relax, take the time to enjoy good company of friends and family while the ribs are simmering...
 It will be worth the wait.

 Baby Back Pork Ribs

 Considered the leanest and tenderest of all pork rib cuts, the baby back pork ribs are cut from the loin area.
 They are shorter than spare ribs and cook far more rapidly.
-Rub or coat with sauce and cook these in a shallow, aluminum foil covered backing dish for 1 hour at 350 degrees Fahrenheit.
-The ribs can then be refrigerated overnight.
+Rub or coat with sauce and cook these in a shallow, aluminum foil covered backing dish for 3 hours at 250 degrees Fahrenheit.
+Drain the pan and the whole rack of ribs can then be refrigerated overnight to tighten up and make it easier for cutting into each rib without the meat falling off the bone.
 Cook each set of ribs on the grill for ten minutes the next day before serving to your guests.
 Don’t forget to add more sauce, and be sure the ribs reach room temperature before you place them on the grill.